Fill out Blue Shield of California forms

 - Commercial Products

-- Health insurance plans offered by Blue Shield of California to individuals, families, and employer groups, as opposed to government-funded programs like Medi-Cal or Medicare.
-ABA authorization forms for commercial products apply specifically to these plan types.
+- Health insurance plans offered to individuals or employer groups, as opposed to government-sponsored programs like Medicare or Medi-Cal.